Therapy for Autistic Adults

 - Discover your emotional toolbox to cope with overwhelming situations and maintain your energy resources over time.

-- Most importantly, experience a secure and stable relationship with your therapist to experience emotional safety with another.
+- Most importantly, experience a secure and stable relationship with your therapist who doesn’t see your Autism as a problem.

 Therapy for Autistic Adults in Austin, Texas

-My approach to counseling is relational, empathetic, and trauma-informed (meaning we take it at your own pace).
-I focus on both thoughts and feelings involved (not too touchy feely) in your process.
-A bit part of my work is focusing on the here-and-now and taking a non-judgmental stance.
+My approach to counseling is relational, empathetic, and trauma-informed.
+I focus on both the thoughts and feelings involved (not too touchy feely nor too cold) in your process.
+Furthermore, a big part of my work is creating a collaborative environment where we focus on the here and now without judgment.